 Hospice of South Georgia, Inc. provides an annual bereavement camp for children who are trying to cope with a significant loss in their lives.
 Camp Hope will promote a journey through the grief process.
-This camp is offered to children ages 5 to 17 who have experienced the loss of someone close to them.
+This camp is offered to children grades 1-12 who have experienced the loss of someone close to them.
 Camp Hope helps children recognize that grief is a natural response to losing a loved one and find healing by offering a comfortable and safe environment, allowing free expression of their feelings and loss.

 Children attending Camp Hope will participate in a variety of activities alongside other children their age who are dealing with emotions and feelings of loss much like their own.
 They will also be grouped with caring adults who are trained to offer support and valuable information as they journey through the grieving process.
 Campers will be encouraged to express their feelings and emotions at their own comfort levels, and in turn better understand those feelings associated with grief and bereavement.
 Professional staff is also available to children and their families following the camp to continue to assist with any grief or bereavement related needs.

 Campers will build friendships while playing and talking together in a variety of activities such as arts and crafts, music therapy, games and sports recreations, and much more.
 The children will be able to share emotions with others like them and recognize that grief is a natural response to losing someone.
 Together they can learn to help each other with their grief and loss, and learn ways to help themselves as well.